-Scholars in rhetoric school are old enough to begin to understand that life is not simplistic.
+Students in rhetoric school are old enough to begin to understand that life is not simplistic.
 It is filled with complexity, nuance, and variation.
 They are ready to engage in deeper thinking and want to express their thoughts with more accurate analysis and more interesting style.
 They desire to participate in activities that are meaningful and productive.
-Due to two hallmarks of our classical, liberal arts model of education, we not only meet this capacity in our scholars, but we set it ablaze.
+Due to two hallmarks of our classical, liberal arts model of education, we not only meet this capacity in our students, but we set it ablaze.

 First, we take a teleological approach when thinking about our curriculum, beginning with what we have in mind for our graduating seniors (class of 2027).
 What skills and ideas should they have?
 What should they love and desire?
 What books should they have read?
 What theories should they understand?
 What experiences should they have?
-Answering these questions help give our curriculum intentionality and continuity beginning with K-5 but becoming much more detailed and specific in ninth grade.
-For example, in our Humane Letters sequence of classes, scholars will engage with some of the greatest thinkers in Western Civilization.
-In ninth grade, scholars will read literature in the American tradition; in tenth grade scholars will read literature in modern Europe; in eleventh grade, scholars will read literature in Ancient Greece; and as seniors, scholars will survey literature from Rome to Modernity.
-As seniors, scholars will deliver a speech and write a thesis that requires them to pick a topic or theme that runs through some of the major books read.
+Answering these questions helps give our curriculum intentionality and continuity beginning with K-5 but becoming much more detailed and specific in ninth grade.
+For example, in our Humane Letters sequence of classes, students will engage with some of the greatest thinkers in Western Civilization.
+Students will read literature in the American tradition, in modern Europe, in Ancient Greece, and from Rome to Modernity.
+As seniors, students will write a thesis that requires them to pick a topic or theme that runs through some of the major books and defend their thesis before a panel of judges.

 Second, our teachers are tremendously talented and have a deep conviction about teaching as a vocation.
 Many of our logic and rhetoric teachers have a master's degree in the area of study that pertains to the content of what they currently teach.
-A handful of our teachers also have earned doctorates.
-There is an atmosphere amongst our faculty of passion for their disciplines and personal care for their scholars.
-They understand that they are training their scholars to pursue "higher things," and this happens through relational teaching, where highly trained educators serve as models and mentors of deep thought and ethical practice.
+There is an atmosphere amongst our faculty of passion for their disciplines and personal care for their students.
+They understand that they are training their students to pursue "higher things," and this happens through relational teaching, where highly trained educators serve as models and mentors of deep thought and ethical practice.
 The strength of any curriculum certainly rests on the teachers who implement it, but at JXC we would say that our teachers are the curriculum.

-Building on a foundation of training in the skills of grammar and logic, our scholars in the rhetoric school are taught according to a purposefully designed curriculum by stellar teachers and are being prepared for a lifetime of learning and service to the community.
+Building on a foundation of training in the skills of grammar and logic, our students in the rhetoric school are taught according to a purposefully designed curriculum by stellar teachers and are being prepared for a lifetime of learning and service to the community.